 - Review the instructions for submitting your resume.
 Is a word document preferred?
 Is a PDF acceptable?

 - Select a simple font.
 Avoid “wedding invitation” fonts.
 Times New Roman, Arial and Calibri are all acceptable choices.

-- Remember your key words.
+- Remember your key words and make sure you have a good resume headline.
 Often an ATS will scan your resume for key words.
 If your resume has specific key words, your resume jumps to the top of the list.
 If this employer uses the phrase account executive rather than sales representative, then you should consider embedding these key words in your resume if possible.
 If you have access to a job description, the job description can help you with a company’s internal “company lingo.”